Preferred Lender Arrangements

 Direct loan repayment plans are designed to provide flexibility for any budget.
 Once you complete school and enter repayment, you will have the option to pick from a number of helpful plans:

-- Standard Repayment - A fixed amount each month based on your principle and interest.
+- Standard Repayment - A fixed amount each month based on your principal and interest.

 - Graduated Repayment - Lower payments at the beginning of repayment then, over time, payments increase.